AhmedAzab11/DEPI-Generative-AI-Professional-/README.md

  ## Development Workflow:
     (data collection → preprocessing → model fine-tuning → testing).
 This workflow ensures an organized approach to the chatbot's development, from gathering data to testing the final model.
-     ### Data Collection:
+## Data Collection:
          The primary dataset used is the MeDAL (Medical Dataset for Abbreviation Disambiguation), which contains well-organized medical terms, abbreviations, and their expanded definitions.
+## Preprocessing:
-     ### Preprocessing: Data is preprocessed to ensure compatibility with the model, including tokenization, removing special
-         characters, and inserting EOS tokens.
+         Data is preprocessed to ensure compatibility with the model, including tokenization, removing special characters, and inserting EOS tokens.
-     ### Model Fine-Tuning: The pre-trained Gemma-7B model, from the Unsloth library, is fine-tuned using the MeDAL dataset, optimized
+## Model Fine-Tuning: The pre-trained Gemma-7B model, from the Unsloth library, is fine-tuned using the MeDAL dataset, optimized
          through LoRA to minimize resource consumption.
+## Testing:
-     ### Testing: After fine-tuning, the chatbot was tested for accuracy, responsiveness, and the ability to handle various medical
-         queries in multiple languages.
+         After fine-tuning, the chatbot was tested for accuracy, responsiveness, and the ability to handle various medical queries in multiple languages.

 # Data Preparation
  ## Dataset Used:
-    ### MeDAL Dataset: The dataset used is the MeDAL (Medical Dataset for Abbreviation Disambiguation), which is a comprehensive source
-        for medical abbreviations and terminology.
+        MeDAL Dataset: The dataset used is the MeDAL (Medical Dataset for Abbreviation Disambiguation), which is a comprehensive source for medical abbreviations and terminology.
 This dataset is essential for training the chatbot to recognize and explain medical terms accurately, especially within multilingual contexts.
-##vPreprocessing Steps:
+## Preprocessing Steps:
    ⦁ Tokenization: Prepared data for the model using Hugging Face tokenizers to ensure the model interprets input properly.
    ⦁ EOS Token Insertion: End-of-sequence (EOS) tokens were added to prevent infinite generation loops during response generation.

 # Model Fine-Tuning
  ## Parameter-Efficient Fine-Tuning:
-    ### LoRA (Low-Rank Adaptation): The project leverages LoRA to fine-tune the pre-trained Gemma-7B model.
-This method minimizes
-        computational overhead by allowing only specific layers of the model to be fine-tuned, which reduces memory consumption and speeds up the training process.
+    LoRA (Low-Rank Adaptation): The project leverages LoRA to fine-tune the pre-trained Gemma-7B model.
+This method minimizes computational overhead by allowing only specific layers of the model to be fine-tuned, which reduces memory consumption and speeds up the training process.
-    ### Gradient Checkpointing: Gradient checkpointing is enabled during fine-tuning to further reduce memory usage, allowing the model
-        to handle larger input sequences without requiring excessive computational resources.
+    Gradient Checkpointing: Gradient checkpointing is enabled during fine-tuning to further reduce memory usage, allowing the model to handle larger input sequences without requiring excessive computational resources.
 # Models Used:
  ## Gemma-7B: The core model used in the project, Gemma-7B, is a pre-trained model optimized for handling medical-related text generation tasks.
 It was fine-tuned using the MeDAL dataset and further optimized for efficient inference.